 - Run this setup file, when it starts select "Maintenance", "Next", followed by "Change"

-- Choose the option "Entire feature will be installed on local hard drive"
+- Choose the option "Will be installed on local hard drive"

 - Select "Next" until you "Finish", if prompted to reboot, choose "Yes"